tadams42/marshmallow_configparser/README.rst

     schema = ConfigSchema()
     obj, errors = schema.load(['/tmp/example_config.conf'])

-Ann the end we have:
+In the end we have:

 .. code-block:: python